 Although discrimination on the basis of mental or physical disability is not permitted, some employers are sometimes reluctant to accommodate employees with these issues.
-Untrained healthcare business owners and managers may also feel uncomfortable discussing these issues with employees.
+Untrained clinic owners and managers may also feel uncomfortable discussing these issues with employees.
 This discomfort can lead to wrong assumptions, over-simplifications and ignorance.

 How Can Mental Illness Affect Employees?